dleandro/device-api/README.md

 11 - Make sure we have controlled errors and use the status code lib 13 - Openapi documentation
 14 - Is it possible to export a postman collection
+15 - Add pagination and filtering on the get

 • Create a new device.
 • Fully and/or par:ally update an exis:ng device.